 These tape machines were often tasked with producing what is largely referred to as “slapback delay”: a fast-acting delay with a single repeat.
 However, feeding the delayed signal back into itself to produce longer delay tails was/is not uncommon in practice either.

-These tape delay effects unit (this includes tape delay pedals) utilized proprietary tapes that would loop continuously in relatively small cartirdges.
+These tape delay effects units (this includes tape delay pedals) utilized proprietary tapes that would loop continuously in relatively small cartridges.

 Basically, the pedal will have two signal paths: the direct signal path and the delayed signal path.

 The direct signal path simply passes the input signal to the output [relatively] unaffected.

 The delayed signal path takes the input signal and passes it through the delay circuit (in this case, the tape machine).
 The output of the delay circuit will be connected to the output mixer to be combined with the direct signal.
 The delayed signal may also be routed back into the delay circuit via the feedback loop.